nrdxp/nrd.sh/content/blog/closed-openness.md

 # The Personal is Political

-If you have read any of my previous blog posts or happen to know me personally, you know I've never been much of a fan of politics.
-If I'm being honest, I've deliberately gone out of my way to avoid the topic, not so much out of fear, as of utter shame.
-The political realm, to me, is one of rabid dishonesty, posturing, demagoguery and morose, self-destructive tendencies disguised as "special interests".
+If you've read any of my previous posts or know me personally, you know I've often avoided politics like the plague.
+Not out of fear so much as utter shame at what politics has become - a realm of rabid dishonesty, posturing, and self-destructive tendencies masquerading as "special interests".

 However, as I get older, I've been compelled to reassess this position, as I'm forced to reconsider virtually all of my internal assumptions, just to survive.
 Successful or no, I wish to make an earnest attempt to drive the conversation in a more reasoned, deliberate, and hopefully productive direction.
 Though I may be setting myself up for failure - after all, I'm just one developer trying to navigate the treacherous waters of modern political discourse.